goshiphq/goship-cms/content/articles/large-item-shipping.md

 Shipping appliances can be difficult without the use of a semitrailer.
 However, the majority of the time, you won't be shipping enough to fill the entire trailer.
 Meaning, you'll be paying for space in the trailer you aren't using.
 Hiring a private vehicle to deliver your appliances is another option.
 However, this can be even more expensive than renting a semitrailer.
 You'll also need to have an employee take time away from your business to make the delivery.

-On the other hand, GoShip.com makes shipping large appliances much easier and more cost-effective than any other option you might have.
-When working with GoShip.com, our experienced and courteous professionals will advise you about the best options to ship your appliances, finding you the lowest possible cost through our user-friendly platforms.
+On the other hand, GoShip makes shipping large appliances much easier and more cost-effective than any other option you might have.
+When working with GoShip, our experienced and courteous professionals will advise you about the best options to ship your appliances, finding you the lowest possible cost through our user-friendly platforms.

 ## Craigslist Shipping

 It's possible to buy or sell virtually anything on Craigslist, from an antique pinball table to a used car.
 Yet even though Craigslist makes it easy to buy or sell your items, there's still the problem of how they will get to their new owners.
 Not every item for sale on the Internet can fit into a cardboard box.
 Some of them require pallets or crates because of their size or shape.
-That's where the extensive carrier network behind GoShip.com can help.
+That's where the extensive carrier network behind GoShip can help.

 ### Craigslist shipping cost

 If you are shipping large items sold or bought on Craigslist, parcel delivery service may come up as too expensive.
-Your shipment cost is determined by several factors, like freight type, dimensions, weight, destination, etc. You can get a quick and [free shipping estimate](http://www.goship.com/) with GoShip.com!
+Your shipment cost is determined by several factors, like freight type, dimensions, weight, destination, etc. You can get a quick and [free shipping estimate](http://www.goship.com/) with GoShip!

 ### How LTL shipping can benefit Craigslist buyers and sellers

 We can pair Craigslist buyers and sellers with the carriers that best fit their budgets and schedules.
 With a large array of carriers to choose from, customers can rest easy.
-The user-friendly platform of GoShip.com takes the hassle out of the shipping process.
+The user-friendly platform of GoShip takes the hassle out of the shipping process.
 Users can get a free quote and book their shipment from the same screen.
-Arranging for delivery by a trusted carrier through GoShip.com helps buyers and sellers avoid worrying about Craigslist shipping scams.
+Arranging for delivery by a trusted carrier through GoShip helps buyers and sellers avoid worrying about Craigslist shipping scams.

 ![Man carrying large item up stairs](images/shipping-large-items.jpg "Large Item Shipping")

 ## Cross Country Items Shipping

 It can be difficult to find a solution that fits your needs and your budget.
 This is especially true when you have to ship items infrequently enough.
 Contacting a shipping company on a recurring basis doesn't make sense financially.
-When you choose to work with GoShip.com, however, we make cross-country shipping as easy and convenient for you as moving something across town.
+When you choose to work with GoShip, however, we make cross-country shipping as easy and convenient for you as moving something across town.

 Our cross-country shipping services will move your items across the country easily and affordable.
 Our longstanding relationships with the best freight carriers in North America mean that we can find the proper solution for your shipping needs.
 It doesn't matter if you're new to the shipping industry.
-You won't have to worry about anything when you choose GoShip.com.
+You won't have to worry about anything when you choose GoShip.

 ### What you need to know about cross-country freight shipping